 - Taking steps to meet the needs of people who share a protected characteristic where these are different from the needs of other people.

 - Encouraging people who share a protected characteristic to participate in public life or in other activities where their participation is disproportionately low.

 Croftlands Junior School is committed to removing discrimination, advancing equality of opportunity and fostering good relations, by integrating equality into the school's core priorities and functions.

 Information to demonstrate compliance with the Public Sector Equality Duty, including our Equality objectives, is published annually in our Equality Policy.
-This is available on our website and directly from the school.
+This is available from the school office.